Skip to navigation Skip to content

 An agreement country may also request the information for their claim and may provide another form with similar questions.

 As a guide, it is reasonable for an absence under 3 years to be considered temporary, depending on all factors being considered.
-If it is confirmed through weighing up of evidence that the absence is temporary, this would not be recorded on the Country of Residence (CRES) screen For more information, see Assessing if a customer is an Australian resident.
+If it is confirmed after weighing up the evidence that the absence is temporary then it is not recorded on the Country of Residence (CRES) screen.
+For more information, see Assessing if a customer is an Australian resident.

 If the customer is lodging a claim for a Survivor or Widows pension from an agreement country, the WLR needs to be calculated for the deceased partner.
 The forms should include details for the deceased partner.